ArchitW/autodesk-test/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## AutoDesk FrontEnd

+## Cloning
+`git clone git@github.com:ArchitW/autodesk-test.git`

+## Installing Node Package
+In the project directory, you can run: `npm install`

 ## Run Project

-In the project directory, you can run:
+In the project directory, you can run: `npm start`

 ## Live URL

-Uou can visit live version of this app on Heroku [Click here](https://github.com/facebook/create-react-app).
+Uou can visit live version of this app on Heroku [Click here](https://autodesk-test-2020.herokuapp.com/).